JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines-with-explanations.md

 - Generics allow for reusable components and functions that work with different types
 - Nuxt 3 can auto-import types from your codebase, reducing boilerplate
 - Using "any" defeats the purpose of TypeScript and should be avoided when possible
+- erasableSyntaxOnly compliant code ensures better compatibility with JavaScript and avoids TypeScript-only features that don't have direct JavaScript equivalents

 ## Performance
 - Implement proper code-splitting